metagol/metagol/README.md

 In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified higher-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
 The list of symbols in the first argument denote the existentially quantified variables which Metagol will attempt to find substitutions for during the learning.

-Metarules are currently supplied by the user.
+Users need to supply Metarules.
 We are working on automatically identifying the necessary metarules, with preliminary work detailed in the following paper:

 * A. Cropper and S.H.
 Muggleton.
 [Logical minimisation of meta-rules within meta-interpretive learning](http://andrewcropper.com/pubs/ilp14-minmeta.pdf).
 In Proceedings of the 24th International Conference on Inductive Logic Programming, pages 65-78.
 Springer-Verlag, 2015.
 LNAI 9046.